sennettm/Extant_Sequence_Reconstruction_ESR/README.md

 Download the ESR_script folder and Test_Data folder.

+## Output

+realprobs_#.txt contains the actual fraction correct
+aveprobs_#.txt contains the average probability of each SMP sequence
+tru_LnP_#.txt contains the true sequence ln-probability SMP_LnP_#.txt contains the SMP sequence ln-probability
+eLnP_#.txt contains the expected ln-probability of the sequence distribution
+A folder containing the iqtree output files, including the .state file which contains the sequence distribution
+something_recon_0.a2m & something_extant_0.a2m, are MSA files of the SMP and true sequences respectively

 ## Running

 Copy the scripts and one of the test data sets into some test folder.